ahuacate/kodi/README.md

 ssh root@your-coreelec-IP
 ```

-2. Run the following commands (copy & paste) in the SSH terminal.
-You will be prompted for user inputs to complete the script tasks.
+2. Run the following command in your CoreElec terminal.
+You will be prompted for user inputs to complete script tasks.

 ```
 wget -q https://raw.githubusercontent.com/ahuacate/kodi/master/scripts/coreelec_create_remote.sh -O coreelec_create_remote.sh; chmod +x coreelec_create_remote.sh; ./coreelec_create_remote.sh
 ```

-3. By default the script is set to run at 01:00 hour.
+3. By default the rsync script is set to run daily at 01:00 hour.

 If you want to manually run the scipt then type in a CoreElec SSH terminal: